 How to Do the Rolling Loop Choke in Brazilian Jiu Jitsu

 The fundamental loop choke is a sneaky, fast attack from open guard—both top and bottom!
-Making this move even more sneaky, several rolling variations have cropped up over the past twenty years or so, sometimes entering the world stage in dramatic fashion.
+What makes this move even more sneaky are the several rolling variations that have cropped up over the past 20 years or so, sometimes entering the world stage in dramatic fashion.
 Here are a few different versions you can try out, determining one or two that work best for you (or, just use all of them in combination).

 One Variation of the Rolling Loop Choke: From the Top

 Rolling from the top can be a bit of a surprise for your partner, who is used to the somewhat more conventional idea that submissions happen from the guard when you're on the bottom, not from the top when you're working to pass.

 - Start standing above your partner, with your right leg forward (similar to the "catching the trail arm" position).

 - As your partner sits up, grip their cross lapel with your left hand, and give them a little push.